-The College of Design sponsors several design-related study abroad programs.
+The College of Design supports unique design-related study abroad programs.

-The Prague Institute is located just a few minutes away from the Old Town center in a 13th Century building accessible through a large, wooden gate into a courtyard.
+The European Center in Prague is located just a few minutes away from the Old Town center in a 13th Century building, which is accessible through a large, wooden gate into a courtyard.

 Students live in the Students House of Mikoláš Aleš, named after famous Czech artist, is next to the city center and adjacent to the picturesque Stromovka and Letná Park.
 Stromovka and Letná parks are great places for running or just relaxing and enjoying nature in the middle of the city.
 Letná park, which sits atop Letná hill, is famous for scenic views of the Prague Old Town skyline.
 Not far from the dormitory, you will also find the famous Prague Castle, the largest ancient castle in the world and home of the Czech president.
 All students receive in-city travel passes to ride on trams, metro, and buses.
 An orientation upon arrival acquaints students with the mass transit system, currency, and social customs.